captn3m0/msgboy/README.markdown

 Similarly, when the user continues to use his favorite web services, he may subscribe/follow/watch additional resources.
 The msgboy then maps these new subscriptions and subscribes to the corresponding feeds.

 All this is done with the help of the *plugins*.
 We have already implemented [several plugins](https://github.com/superfeedr/msgboy/tree/master/controllers/plugins) for some well known services.
 There is one for [Tumblr](https://github.com/superfeedr/msgboy/blob/master/controllers/plugins/tumblr.js), [Github's Repo](https://github.com/superfeedr/msgboy/blob/master/controllers/plugins/github-repos.js), or [Google Reader](https://github.com/superfeedr/msgboy/blob/master/controllers/plugins/google-reader.js), but also for the [browser bookmarks](https://github.com/superfeedr/msgboy/blob/master/controllers/plugins/bookmarks.js), the [browser history](https://github.com/superfeedr/msgboy/blob/master/controllers/plugins/history.js)... etc.

 We have also implemented a [generic](https://github.com/superfeedr/msgboy/blob/master/controllers/plugins/generic.js) bookmark that uses HTML5's data attributes to add a source to the msgboy when the user interacts with a page element.
-For example, if you have the msgboy installed and <a href="" class="msgboy-follow" data-msgboy-url="http://blog.msgboy.com/rss" >click on this link</a>, the msgboy will have a subscription for our blog.
+For example, if you have the msgboy installed and <a href="" class="msgboy-follow" data-msgboy-url="http://blog.msgboy.com/rss" >click on this link</a>, your msgboy will have a subscription for our blog.

 The easiest way to integrate with the msgboy is to add the right HTML5 markup to your pages so that when one of your users does follows/subscribes/watches another resource, the msgboy can trigger a subscription on its own.